Ash-Smithy/Notes/C Notes 1.md

 > Hello there!
 > ```
 > 2. <ins>**getch()** </ins><br>
 The getch() [read as *get character function*] is used towards the end of the program.
 This function basically asks the computer to wait on the output terminal until the user presses any key.
+(If you're using vsc, you don't need to use this)

 ### Few Example Programs implementing what we learnt so far
 1. Program showing use of whitespace character